ropensci/roweb3/content/blog/2020-04-17-news-apr2020/index.md

   - tic
 description: Semi-monthly summary of the rOpenSci Newsletter, April 2020
 twitterImg: blog/2020/04/17/news-apr2020/2months2mins_hex_apr2020_wh_300.png
-preface: "A semi-monthly summary of the [rOpenSci Newsletter](https://news.ropensci.org/) including software reviews, packages on CRAN, use cases, posts from staff and community, and events.
-March 2 to April 13, 2020"
+preface: A semi-monthly summary of the [rOpenSci Newsletter](https://news.ropensci.org/) including software reviews, packages on CRAN, use cases, posts from staff and community, and events.
+March 2 to April 13, 2020
 ---

 ### rOpenSci HQ